Nightspeedy/ADPREV/README.md

-# Kōkoku nashi
+# ADPREV
-The bot code for Kōkoku nashi
+The bot code for ADPREV

 Copyright © 2018 Nightspeedy, All rights reserved.